grpc/grpc-go/SECURITY.md

 Java 7 does not support [the cipher suites recommended](https://tools.ietf.org/html/draft-ietf-httpbis-http2-17#section-9.2.2) by the HTTP2 specification.
 To address this we suggest servers use Java 8 where possible or use an alternative JCE implementation such as [Bouncy Castle](https://www.bouncycastle.org/java.html).
 If this is not practical it is possible to use other ciphers but you need to ensure that the services you intend to call have [allowed out-of-spec ciphers](https://github.com/grpc/grpc/issues/681) and have evaluated the security risks of doing so.

-Users should be aware that GCM is [_very_ slow (1 MB/s)](https://bugzilla.redhat.com/show_bug.cgi?id=1135504) in Java 8.
+Users should be aware that GCM is [_very_ slow (1 MB/s)](https://bugzilla.redhat.com/show_bug.cgi?id=1135504) before Java 8u60.
+With Java 8u60 GCM is 10x faster (10-20 MB/s), but that is still slow compared to OpenSSL (~200 MB/s), especially with AES-NI support (~1 GB/s).
 GCM cipher suites are the only suites available that comply with HTTP2's cipher requirements.

 ### Configuring Jetty ALPN in Web Containers